-IntelliTec College corporate office works with campus offices and individuals to identify individuals whose functions qualify as a CSA and informs IntelliTec and personnel of their Clery Act obligations, and IntelliTec's procedures for collecting information about Reported Crimes.
+IntelliTec's Corporate office and Campus Directors will identify individuals whose functions qualify as a CSA and informs IntelliTec personnel of their Clery Act obligations, and IntelliTec's procedures for collecting information about Reported Crimes.

 IntelliTec College does not employ any confidential resources that meet the exemption for professional and pastoral counselors.
 As such, any reported crimes cannot be treated as confidential, will be included in Clery Act statistics, and may invoke the Title IX or additional procedures including law enforcement contact depending on the nature of the crime.
 If a student or employee does not want to make a formal report, they may contact local resources that IntelliTec has provided to the students on request.
 Reports will be handled as confidentially as possible with only those with a need-to-know being informed.